-Most taxpayers will benefit from entering into a monthly installment agreement with the IRS rather than simply remitting payments to the IRS periodically.
-The primary benefit is that the IRS will not pursue collections actions when the taxpayer is complying with an agreed upon monthly installment agreement.
-This allows the taxpayer to live their life without worrying about the IRS levying on their bank account, garnishing their wages, or taking their property.
+The primary benefit of an installment agreement is that the IRS will not pursue collections actions when the taxpayer is complying with an agreed upon monthly installment agreement.
+This allows the taxpayer the freedom to live without the undue stress of the IRS levying their bank account, garnishing their wages, or taking their property.